-- An important implementation detail is how and where to store the generated elements. - The partial factorization of $F{kb}$ at supernode kb can be performed once the partial factorizations at all the vertices belonging to the subtree of the assembly tree with root vertex kb are complete. - If the vertices of the assembly tree are ordered using a depth-first search, the generated elements required at each stage are the most recently computed ones amongst those that have not yet been assembled. - This makes it convenient to use a stack.
+- The partial factorization of Fkb at supernode kb can be performed once the partial factorizations at all the vertices belonging to the subtree of the assembly tree with root vertex kb are complete: tree dependence. - How and where to store the generated elements. - If the vertices of the assembly tree are postordered, the generated elements required at each stage are the most recently computed ones amongst those that have not yet been assembled. - This makes it convenient to use a stack.